OEUG99/Knowledge-Garden/pages/Buddhism.md

 					  logseq.order-list-type:: number
 					- **Refrain from False Speech (Musavada Veramani):** Practitioners pledge to abstain from lying, deceit, gossip, slander, and harsh speech and must strive to speak truthfully, kindly, and thoughtfully. logseq.order-list-type:: number
-					- **Refrain from Intoxicants That Cloud the Mind (Suramerayamajja Pamadatthana Veramani)**:  Practitioners vow to abstain from consuming intoxica logseq.order-list-type:: number
+					- **Refrain from Intoxicants That Cloud the Mind (Suramerayamajja Pamadatthana Veramani)**:  Practitioners vow to abstain from consuming intoxicating substances such as alcohol and drugs.
+The purpose is to maintain mental clarity, mindfulness, and ethical discernment, allowing for the ability to make wise choices. logseq.order-list-type:: number
+				-
 			-
 -